jppathak/RpcFramework/README.md

     ...
    That's it.

-   Building:
+ 6) Building:
     I used Visual studio 2015 and downloaded Grpc.cpp and its dependencies through Nuget.
 I realized we need zlib and openssl as             additional dependencies for console hosing on client and server side.
-There is no need to bring in Protobuf or any custom compilation.
-   The full list is in packages folder.
+There is no need to bring in Protobuf or any custom               compilation.The full list is in packages folder.
 The sln file is also checked in with all projects.